 About The Scholarship Award

-The Philadelphia Alumni Chapter of Kappa Alpha Psi® Fraternity, Inc. is proud to announce the 2018 – 2019 scholarship application is open to current School District of Philadelphia, Philadelphia Charter School high school and Achievement Academy students planning to enroll at bachelor degree offering institutions in the fall of 2018.
-The application deadline is May 11, 2018.
+The Philadelphia Alumni Chapter of Kappa Alpha Psi® Fraternity, Inc. will announce the 2021– 2020 scholarship application at some time during the academic year.
+The scholarship is for current School District of Philadelphia, Philadelphia Charter School high school and Achievement Academy students planning to enroll at bachelor degree offering institutions in the fall of 2021.
+The application deadline will be announced later this academic year.
 This scholarship is for African American men who are seniors in high school in the Philadelphia, PA area.

 About Hiliary H. Holloway, Esquire